subray2014/microsoft-graph-docs/api-reference/beta/api/educationsynchronizationprofile-uploadurl.md

 The upload URL is provided only for the [CSV data provider](../resources/educationcsvdataprovider.md).

+> [!WARNING]
-> [!WARNING]: All uploaded file names and extensions must be lower-cased (e.g. `student.csv` not `Student.csv`).
+> All uploaded file names and extensions must be lowercase (for example, `student.csv` not `Student.csv`).
 Blobs are case-sensitive, and using mixed-cased file names will result in validation errors and synchronization failure..

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).